namtoki/English/sandbox/today.md

 # TODAY

-## The software team created a Jira Board.
-This should help us align on which functions/features we need to prioritize.
-## We want to finalize i) UX Handoff and ii)UX Spec for these four functions by the end of 2025:

-As background, +
+## Jira Board.

-we are supposed to manage tasks with Eastech in JIRA, and the JIRA project is here.
+As background, we are supposed to manage tasks with Eastech in JIRA, and the JIRA project is here.

 There is also a JIRA project that manages the Denon Headphone App, here.